Kamp Koral: SpongeBob's Under Years: Release

 The series was originally planned to premiere on Nickelodeon in July 2020, but on July 30, 2020, it was announced that the series would instead be released on CBS All Access, the ViacomCBS streaming service, in early 2021.
 It was later announced that the series will be airing on Nickelodeon as well later in the year.
 On January 28, 2021, it was announced that the first six episodes would release along with The SpongeBob Movie: Sponge on the Run on March 4, 2021, with the launch of Paramount+.
 The series also began airing on Nickelodeon on April 2, 2021.
 On June 24, 2021, it was announced that new episodes would release on Paramount+ on July 22, 2021.

 On July 21, 2022, a "SpongeBob Universe" crossover special was announced, featuring the main series and spinoffs Kamp Koral and The Patrick Star Show.
 "The Tidal Zone", a spoof of The Twilight Zone, was originally set to premiere on Nickelodeon on November 25, 2022, before being delayed and rescheduled for release on January 13, 2023.
 Alongside this, it was announced that new episodes of Kamp Koral would release on Paramount+ on September 30, 2022.
 The final seven episodes of season one of Kamp Koral were released on May 26, 2023.
 The second season premiered on July 10, 2024.

 Production

 Background and development

 SpongeBob SquarePants creator Stephen Hillenburg died on November 26, 2018.
-Animator/producer Paul Tibbitt — who worked on SpongeBob SquarePants between 1999 and 2018 and served as showrunner between 2005 and 2015 — remarked, "In the animation business, you know, there always used to be the sort of joke...
+Animator and producer Paul Tibbitt—who worked on SpongeBob between 1999 and 2018 and served as showrunner between 2005 and 2015—remarked, "In the animation business, you know, there always used to be the sort of joke...
 When you run out of ideas, you just do Muppet Babies.
 Steve [Hillenburg] would always say to me, 'You know, one of these days, they're going to want to make SpongeBob Babies.
-That’s when I'm out of here.
+That's when I'm out of here.